abhnvkmr/abhnvkmr.github.io/about.md

 Hi!

-IAmA.
-Geek.
-Programmer.
+IAmA Geek.
+Pythonista.
+Keyboard Ninja.
+Font freak.
 Tolkienian.
-Open-source lover.
-Suffering from OCD and atheism.
+OSS Lover.
+Suffering from OCD and Atheism.
+And has recently started writing Haikus. @abhinavkmr

 This site is powered by Jekyll on GitHub Pages using Pixyll.